HSP27/CutCopyPasteUtility/README.md

-An utility to cut and copy Paste File(s)
+An utility to cut and copy Paste multiple files at once, once you specify the source file paths and destination path